GoogleCloudPlatform/cloudnetworking-config-solutions/execution/06-consumer/GCE/README.md

 - Carefully review and customize the YAML configuration files to match your specific requirements (e.g., project ID, region, zone, image, instance type, etc.).
 - Be sure to provide the correct service account credentials (if applicable) to allow Terraform to interact with your Google Cloud project.
 - Refer to the variables.tf file for a complete list of available variables and their descriptions.
-- The Terraform module used in this solution (cloud-foundation-fabric//modules/compute-vm) might have additional configuration options and capabilities.
+- The Terraform module used in this solution (cloud-foundation-fabric/modules/compute-vm) might have additional configuration options and capabilities.
 Refer to its [documentation](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/tree/master/modules/compute-vm) for further customization.
-- Remember to replace placeholders (<project-id>, <network-name>, <subnetwork-name>) with your actual values in the YAML files and Terraform configuration.
+- Remember to replace placeholders ( \<project-id>, \<network-name>, \<subnetwork-name>) with your actual values in the YAML files and Terraform configuration.